pierre-b-geom/hgeom/docs/hmesh_description.md

  - An [HEdge](../src/hgeom/hmesh/elements/HEdge.java) is always associated with an opposite/twin [HEdge](../src/hgeom/hmesh/elements/HEdge.java).
 The relationship is always symmetric : edge.opposite().opposite() == edge
  - An [HEdge](../src/hgeom/hmesh/elements/HEdge.java) is always part of one and only one polygonal cycle
  - All [HEdge](../src/hgeom/hmesh/elements/HEdge.java) of a polygonal cycle are always distinct
+ - No collapsed faces: each [HFace](../src/hgeom/hmesh/elements/HFace.java) always contains a cycle of at least 3 half-edges